 The Mutter Museum

-If museums of oddities are more your interest, head to a museum that’s part of the College of Physicians of Philadelphia.
+If oddities are more your interest, our Philadelphia Airport parking company suggests a museum that’s part of the College of Physicians of Philadelphia.
 The Mutter Museum originated as a collection of specimens and medical tools donated by Dr. Thomas Dent Mutter to be used for research and education.
 Now, you can find a variety of biomedical items on display including skeletons, body parts, tumors, devices, fluids, and more.
 Some of the most notable displays include sections of Albert Einstein’s brain, a cast and the livers of Chang and Eng Bunker, “the Soap Lady,” and the skull collection of Joseph Hyrtl.

 The Franklin Institute